MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/windows-security-model.md

 Privileges are different from access rights because they apply to system-related tasks and resources rather than objects, and because they are assigned to a user or group by a system administrator, rather than by the operating system.

 The access token for each process contains a list of the privileges granted to the process.
 Privileges must be specifically enabled before use.
-For more information on privilges, see [Privileges](../kernel/privileges.md) in the kernel driver documentation.
+For more information on privileges, see [Privileges](../kernel/privileges.md) in the kernel driver documentation.

 ## Windows security model scenario: Creating a file